Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 Learning dynamics with music games makes the process fun and memorable.
 Start with simple songs and singing games.
 Then learn the Italian terms.

-Smiling children in a circle
+Smiling children playing a game.

 Discriminate Between Loud/Soft and High/Low